CloudEngineHub/A0/README.md

 ```bash
 source train.sh
 ```
-In our experiments, we used a batch size of 200 and trained the model for 30,000 steps. <br>
+### Experimental Details
-If you set `the hidden_size` to 1024 and the `depth` to 14 in [configs/base.yaml](configs/base.yaml), you will obtain a model with 170 million parameters.
+- The default model configuration (hidden size: 2048, depth: 28) contains 1 billion parameters.
+By setting the `the hidden_size` to 1024 and the `depth` to 14 in [configs/base.yaml](configs/base.yaml), you can obtain a model with approximately 170 million parameters.
+- In our experiments, we used 2 GPU cards with a batch size of 100 and trained the model for 30,000 steps.
+The 170M model required 46 GB of memory per card.
+In comparison, the 1B model  required 73 GB of memory per card.

 ## Test
 You can test using your own trained model or the pre-trained model (🤗[A0-1B](https://huggingface.co/JianZhangAI/A0-1B) and [A0-170M](https://huggingface.co/JianZhangAI/A0-170M)).<br>